 Arcturus’ appearance in the evening sky is a welcome sign in our northern climes, because it heralds the coming of the spring equinox, or first day of spring.
 After the equinox this March 20, the daylight hours will begin to surpass the nighttime hours in length.

 Arcturus, like any star, rises 4 minutes earlier every day.
-Soon, the earlier-rising Arcturus will first beam at dusk, instead of nightfall or evening.
+In a week or so, the earlier-rising Arcturus will first beam at dusk, instead of nightfall or early evening.
 Around the time that happens, spring will return to our Northern Hemisphere!